somnambulist-tech/phppm-phar/README.md

    A special bootstrapper that completely ignores doing anything with sessions because it's an API and a session is not needed so the StrongerNativeSessionStorage is not mapped.

+ * `ProfilingFlexApp`

+   Adds support for Tideways Profiling in the bootstrapper for Applications.

+ * `ProfilingFlexApi`

+   Adds support for Tideways Profiling in the bootstrapper for API kernels.

 These extend from the base Symfony bootstrapper.

 In addition: the env var APP_ENV is checked, and if `Symfony\Component\Dotenv\Dotenv` is available, the default .env file will be loaded before the Kernel is booted.

-To use either of these Bootstrap classes, replace your bootstrap in the ppm.json with either class name.
+To use any of these Bootstrap classes, replace your bootstrap in the ppm.json with the class name.
 They use the `PHPPM\Bootstrappers` namespace for autoloading.

 ### Compile Phar